-Tree removal Part of H3
+Tree removal None

 Facilitation pruning None

 Demolition within RPA None

-New surfacing within RPA T1, T2
+New surfacing within RPA None

 New structures within RPA None

-Building construction in relation to tree roots: The removal of part of H3 is required for the implementation of the proposed.
+Building construction in relation to tree roots: No tree removal is required for the implementation of the proposed development.
+Traditional foundations may be used and will not impact on any of the retained trees.